Darkxx14/XyrisFFA/README.md

 - %ffa_nickname% | Returns the nickname of a player.

 ### Utility Placeholders
+- %ffa_lastkit% | Returns the name of the last kit the player had.
+- %ffa_lastarena% | Returns the name of the last arena the player was in.
 - %ffa_player_<RegionName>% | Returns the player count of the specified WorldGuard region.
 - %ffa_isbusy_<RegionName>% | Checks if the specified WorldGuard region has 8+ players; if yes, return "[Busy]".
 - %ffa_settings_olddamagetilt% | Returns the OldDamageTilt setting status of a player.